scimma/skip/README.md

 ##### Listening to the streams

 There is a management command that can be run manually to ingest data by running `./manage.py ingestmessages`.
 In order to run this, you will need to properly configure your `HOPSKOTCH_CONSUMER_CONFIGURATION` in `settings.py`.
 Credentials can be generated at https://admin.dev.hop.scimma.org.
-In order to immediately ingest messages, set `'auto.offset.reset': 'latest'`, which will begin ingesting at the beginning of all available messages.
+In order to immediately ingest messages, set `'auto.offset.reset': 'earliest'`, which will begin ingesting at the beginning of all available messages.

 ##### Getting Superevent data